mansi12bendale/Culture-AI/doc/week 2.md

-# Week 2: Android Project Initialization & UI Design
+# Week 2: Web-to-Android Setup & UI Design

-## 🎯 Objective
+## Objective
-Set up the Android project in Android Studio and design UI elements for key screens.
+Initialize the Web-to-Android project environment and design the user interface for core application screens.

-## 📘 Summary
+## Summary
-In Week 2, we initiated the Android project setup in Android Studio.
-We focused on designing the user interface for core app functionalities, including the splash screen, home screen, and monument detail pages.
-A card-style layout was implemented to display monument information with images and names.
-This UI structure was connected to static data for the initial prototype.
+In Week 2, the **CultureAI** application was developed using a **Web-to-Android approach**, where web-based UI components were adapted for Android deployment.
+The focus was on designing core screens such as the splash screen, home screen, and monument detail screen.
+A card-style layout was created to present monument information, including images and titles.
+Static data was integrated to validate the UI layout and navigation flow during the initial prototype phase.

-## 📌 Key Activities
+## Key Activities
-- Initialized Android app in Android Studio.
+- Set up the Web-to-Android development environment
-- Designed the splash screen, home screen, and monument detail page.
+- Designed splash screen, home screen, and monument detail screens
-- Implemented a card-style layout for monument data display.
+- Implemented card-based layout for monument display
-- Linked static data for prototype visualization.
+- Integrated static data for prototype UI testing

-## ✅ Outcomes
+## Outcomes
-- The Android project is set up and the basic UI is implemented.
+- Web-to-Android project environment successfully initialized
+- Core UI screens designed and rendered correctly
-- Static data is successfully displayed on the UI for testing.
+- Static data displayed properly for initial validation